teamhanko/fidouafclient/README.md

 > For more information on how FIDO UAF works, see [FIDO Alliance](https://fidoalliance.org/specifications/download/).

+## Breaking Changes

+### 0.x.x -> 1.x.x

+From 1.0.0 the keyIds are generated in a different, not backwards compatible way.
+So all before generated keys are not known by the authenticator and can not be used anymore.

 ## Installation

 The package is distributed through JCenter.

+# Requirements

+- min. android SDK version: 23
+- secure keyguard (biometrics, pin, pattern, etc.)

 ### Gradle